MA Course Descriptions 2019-2020

-Instructors: Haidee Wasson (Fall) and Masha Salazkina (Winter)
+Instructors: Haidee Wasson (Fall) and Katie Russell (Winter)

 This is a mandatory course in the Film Studies MA Program.
 It is designed to help students develop research, writing and presentation skills appropriate to the discipline of film studies.
 In addition to technical and practical matters, the course helps students develop productive and original research questions by examining notable issues in the field.
 Course materials examine the ways that film history, criticism, and textual analysis have been and can be written, encompassing a range of ways of seeing, interpreting and understanding cinema and the moving image.
 Written and oral assignments are designed to develop research and communication skills appropriate to the field.
 The course also works to facilitate an esprit de corps within the M.A. class.

-This class will engage with the cinematic tradition of the Essay Film, understood widely as a certain kind of non-fiction films, and other media works, which are centered around personal and diaristic forms of expression.
-The class will move chronologically through both the theory and practice of what has been defined as a personal mode of filmmaking.
+This class will engage with the cinematic tradition of the Essay Film, understood widely as a kind of non-fiction film, and other media work, which is centered around personal and diaristic forms of expression.
+The class will move chronologically through both the theory and practice of this mode of filmmaking.
 From Astruc’s caméra-stylo, to Varda’s cinécriture, to first-person camera as theorized by Rascaroli, there exists a scholarly and theoretical corpus that was both inspired by, and alternatively has inspired actual artistic practice.
-The work of Harun Farocki (Images of the World and the Inscription of War) and Agnes Varda (The Gleaners and I), of Chris Marker (Sans Soleil) and Chantal Akerman (News from Home), to name a few, has challenged current taxonomies and forced viewers and scholars to renegotiate their epistemological parameters vis-à-vis documentary, and, more specifically, non-fiction narratives.
+The work of Harun Farocki (Images of the World and the Inscription of War) and Agnes Varda (The Gleaners and I), of Chris Marker, to name a few, has challenged current taxonomies and forced viewers and scholars to renegotiate their epistemological parameters vis-à-vis documentary, and, more specifically, non-fiction narratives.
 While these films can be understood as cinematic variations on the literary essay genre (according to Timothy Corrigan), in the second half of the 20th century they have become a cinematic tradition unto themselves.
 This seminar will introduce students to the contemporary debates on the narrative forms and spectatorial responses to documentary cinema, take up issues of realism and authenticity in relation to the moving image, and engage with the politics of self and community in the global age.
 Students will be asked to engage with a short video- or photo-essay project of their own, where they will write with images their own “essay film” about one of the topics discussed in class.